sunblaze-ucb/Virgo/include/poly_commitment/README.md

 verifier.p = &prover;
 ```

-Suppose the verifier has it's own public array, the prover have the same public array and it's own private array
+Suppose the verifier has it's own public array, the prover have the same public array and it's own private array:

 ```c++
 \\verifier side definition